vueandme/pizza-components/docs/schema.md

 ### When

-D.C. are what should be the majority of the compoennts that we design, buttons, list, list elements are all candidate to be dumb components
+D.C. are what should be the majority of the components that we design, buttons, list, list elements are all candidate to be dumb components

 ### Why

-Once again we want to enforce single responsability pattern as much as possible, delegating the responsability for a piece of ui to a single component
+Once again we want to enforce single responsibility pattern as much as possible, delegating the responsibility for a piece of ui to a single component

 ### How

-Business logic is banned, D.C. emit events in response to a user action and display a customisable ( or not ) UI portion.
+Business logic is banned, D.C. emit events in response to a user action and display a customizable ( or not ) UI portion.

 ### Example